hotosm/docs/docs/techdoc/README.md

 - Features: A breakdown of each integral part of the product, their functionality and purpose
 - Benefits: How the features give users an edge over other similar products.
-In other words, what’s in it for the user.
+In other words, what's in it for the user.
 - Usage: A step by step process of how to use the product
 - Support / Frequently Asked Questions (about the product)
 - License